frederic-mahe/mumu/README.md

 black-box tests, covering 100% of the application-specific C++ code.
 Tests are written using common Unix/Linux shell utilities.
-Some C++ internal tests are also used (_assertions_), but these are only active at compile-time or at runtime when compiling with the `debug` flag.
+Some C++ internal tests are also used (_assertions_), but these are only active at compile-time, or at runtime when compiling with the `debug` flag.

 **mumu** uses C++20 features to make the code simpler, easier to maintain and to port to other systems.
-The downside is that using mumu requires a recent compiler and C++ libraries (GCC 10 or more recent, clang 17).
-If your system only provides an older compiler, a recipe for a singularity/docker image is available.
+The downside is that using mumu requires a recent compiler and C++ libraries (GCC 10 or more recent, clang 17 or more recent).
+If your system only provides an older compiler, a recipe for a singularity/Apptainer/docker image is available.

 About the name of the project, *m* is simply the next letter after *l*, hence *mumu*.
 Any similarity to actual words is purely